Before you receive any funding for your higher education course at university or college you’ll need to meet certain eligibility criteria.

 You must be studying a designated course at a publicly-funded university or college, unless you are studying a ‘specifically designated course’ at a private university or college.

 Private universities and colleges can set their own tuition fee level and there is no restriction on the amount they can charge.
 A course at a private university or college needs to have been specifically designated by the Welsh Government in order to attract student support.
-You can apply to Student Finance Wales for a maximum Tuition Fee Loan of £6,000 but you won’t be eligible for a Fee Grant.
+You can apply to Student Finance Wales for a Tuition Fee Loan to help pay for some of the fees, but you won’t be eligible for a Fee Grant.

-To qualify for a Maintenance Loan you need to be under the age of 60 when you start your course.
+To qualify for a Maintenance Loan you need to be aged under 60 on the first day of the first academic year of your course.

 There's no upper age limit to qualify for grants or a Tuition Fee Loan.

-The rules around eligibility can be complex, so if you’re not sure if you qualify, you can contact us on 0300 200 4050.
+The rules around eligibility can be complex, so if you’re not sure if you qualify, you can contact us.